-Adding a widget to your site takes just two lines of HTML.
+Adding a Travel Widget to your site takes just two lines of HTML.

-The first line defines the type of widget and necessary customization parameters.
-The second loads our script, which takes your widget options and turns it into a full widget in the user's browser.
+The first line defines the type of Travel Widget and necessary customization parameters.
+The second loads our script, which takes your Travel Widget options and turns it into a full widget in the user's browser.

-You can find the available parameters for each widget by selecting the widget from the above list.
+You can find the available parameters for each widget by selecting the Travel Widget from the above list.

-Additionally, our widgets share common settings.
-There's a common rule of adding parameters to our widgets.
+Additionally, our Travel Widgets share common settings.
+There's a common rule of adding parameters to our Travel Widgets.

 Any setting can be added: